itmsi/web-msi-api/SERVER_DEPLOYMENT.md

 - Health checks are enabled for monitoring
 - Resource limits are set to prevent resource exhaustion
 - Directories have appropriate permissions for the container user
+- RabbitMQ connects to external server with proper authentication

 ## Backup and Maintenance